ajkacca457/ajkacca457/README.md

 <img src="images/ngu-1.jpg">

-My name is <b> Avijit Karmaker</b>, I live in the Finland.
+My name is <b> Avijit Karmaker</b>.
+I live in Finland.
 I am currently working on being the best web developer that I can be.
-Here you will find my repositories, which includes many collaborative projects and my 'solo projects'.
-I regularly upload all the projects that I work on.
+Here you will find my repositories, which include many collaborative projects and my 'solo projects'.
+I regularly upload all the projects that I build.

 ## Programming Skills
 <div>